daveshanley/quobix.com/content/articles/thanks-vmware/index.md

 ## Michelle and I got married in 2015.

 {{< inline-figure "*wedding*" "Michael Jackson showed up!
-Even though he had died nine years prior" "Image of my wife and I in our wedding attire, with a michael jackson impersonator between us" >}}
+Even though he had died six years prior" "Image of my wife and I in our wedding attire, with a michael jackson impersonator between us" >}}

 We invited all our VMware friends and colleagues to celebrate in Las Vegas with us.